 [P.R.5.5-003] Based on operator policy, the 5G system shall be able to expose the condition information such as time point for updating a new QoS to an authorized 3rd party so that the 3rd party can make an adjustment of candidate split point before the update occurs.

-NOTE: how the 3rd party adjust the candidate split point based on the condition is out of 3GPP scope.
+NOTE: How the 3rd party adjust the candidate split point based on the condition is out of 3GPP scope.

 Editor’s Note: It is FFS whether and how (units and measurement frequency) granularity of spatial information andresource utiliziation listed in the above requirements can be expressed in KPIs.